back

 What Types of Challenges Do Prospective Transfer Students Face?

 Challenges prospective students face when trying to transfer college credit include the impact the process can have on their time and money.
 A student’s time is affected by an inefficient college transfer process by forcing them to retake one or several courses that may cover material they have more or less already learned at another school.
 In addition to wasting their time, students must also spend more money to pay for the classes they are forced to essentially retake.
 This alone is a huge issue given the current state of student loan debt in America.
-According to Education Data, the average student owes approximately $37,338 in student loan debt.1 When students have to spend more money on school, this increases their chances of having to use a personal loan, installment loans, or even bad credit loans in order to pay for their education.
+According to Education Data, the average student owes approximately $37,338 in student loan debt.1 When students have to spend more money on school, this increases their chances of having to use a personal loan or even bad credit loans in order to pay for their education.
 Some of these loans may act as a debt trap and can also end up negatively affecting a student’s credit history, and may even cause bankruptcy in extreme cases.

 A Real-Life Example